jinchen93/appacademy/README.md

-# App Academy Homeworks & Projects
+# App Academy Homework & Projects
-All of the homework and projects during my time at a/A!
+All of my homework and projects for a/A!

 ## Week 1
 #### Day 1: Ghost